dinoperovic/vue-appear/README.md

-# Vue Appear
+# Vue Appear 🙈

 [![Version](https://img.shields.io/npm/v/vue-appear.svg)](https://www.npmjs.com/package/vue-appear)
 [![License](https://img.shields.io/npm/l/vue-appear.svg)](https://www.npmjs.com/package/vue-appear)

-Vue directive that helps you appear stuff as they come into view.
+Vue directive that helps you appear stuff as it comes into view.

 > This is simply a helper that adds a class to your desiered elements, actual appearing should be done using CSS.